Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Results

-We conducted a comparison of three approaches: one without any LLMs (w/o LLMs), another with LLMs in the loop (w/ LLMs), and one with both LLMs and human input into the system.
+We compare three approaches: a baseline system using expert-defined parameters and fixed task allocation without any LLM (w/o LLMs), one with LLMs in the loop (w/ LLMs), and one with LLMs and human input into the system (w/ LLMs + Human).
 We consider a scenario with two drones tracking four targets in the same direction.
 We specify targets to have different velocities to increase the complexity of the conditions.
 The environment includes two sensing danger zones and one communication danger zone.
-The human input is included at a lower frequency to push the LLMs to improve the performance, the prompt is
+Human input is provided at a lower frequency to encourage the LLMs to independently improve their performance through adaptation.
+An example prompt is: